Coloring decompositions of complete geometric graphs

 \begin{definition} $\mathcal{D} = (\mathbb{Z}_n,\mathcal{B})$ is a \emph{cyclic design} if $\mathcal{B}$ is fixed by the automorphism $i\mapsto i+1$. \end{definition}

-When it is clear from the context, we refer to a $2$-$(n,\kappa)$-design simply as \emph{design}. $2$-designs are commonly known in the literature as BIBD, standing for balanced incomplete block design.
+When it is clear from the context, we refer to a $2$-$(n,\kappa)$-design simply as \emph{$2$-design}. $2$-designs are commonly known in the literature as BIBD, standing for balanced incomplete block design.

-We can think about any design $\mathcal{D}$ as a decomposition of the complete graph.
+We can think about any $2$-design $\mathcal{D}$ as a decomposition of the complete graph.
 That is, $\mathcal{D}$ is a particular case of a decomposition of the complete graph, in which, in the natural way, every block is an element of the partition, see \cite{MR3281127}.

-It was proven in \cite{MR679425} that any design has chromatic index at most $\frac{\kappa n}{\kappa-1}$, and that, every cyclic design satisfies the EFL conjecture.
-However, in general, the EFL conjecture is open for designs, even for $\kappa=3$.
+It was proven in \cite{MR679425} that any $2$-design has chromatic index at most $\frac{\kappa n}{\kappa-1}$, and that, every cyclic $2$-design satisfies the EFL conjecture.
+However, in general, the EFL conjecture is open for $2$-designs, even for $\kappa=3$.

 A $2$-$(n,3)$-design is called \emph{Steiner triple system}, and it is denoted by $STS(n)$.
 It is well-known that $STS(n)$ exists if and only if $n$ is congruent to $1$ or $3$ modulo $6$ (see \cite{MR0314644}).
-It is also well-known that a cyclic $STS(n)$ exists if and only if $n \not= 9$ and it is congruent to $1$ or $3$ modulo $6$ (see \cite{MR1843379,MR1557027}).
-Figure \ref{Fig5} shows the unique $STS(9)$, see \cite{MR2661401}.
+It is also well-known that a cyclic $STS(n)$ exists if and only if $n \not= 9$ and $n$ is congruent to $1$ or $3$ modulo $6$ (see \cite{MR1843379,MR1557027}).
+Figure \ref{Fig1} shows the unique $STS(9)$, see \cite{MR2661401}.

-There is another special type of well-known design: A \emph{projective plane} is a $2$-$(q^2+q+1,q+1)$-design having the following properties: \begin{enumerate} \item Given any two distinct blocks there is exactly one point incident with both of them. \item There are four points so that no line is incident with more than two of them. \end{enumerate}
+There is another special type of well-known $2$-design: A \emph{projective plane} is a $2$-$(q^2+q+1,q+1)$-design having the following properties: \begin{enumerate} \item Given any two distinct blocks there is exactly one point incident with both of them. \item There are four points so that no line is incident with more than two of them. \end{enumerate}

 The number $q$ is called the \emph{order} of the projective plane.
-A projective plane of order $q$ is denoted $\Pi_q$.
-It is known \cite{MR1612570} that if $q$ is a prime power, then there always exists at least one projective plane of order $q$; in particular the \emph{Desarguesian planes}.
+A projective plane of order $q$ is denoted by $\Pi_q$.
+It is known \cite{MR1612570} that there exists at least one projective plane of order $q$ for any prime power $q$.

-\section{Points in general position}
+\section{Points in General Position}